JuliaPy/SymPy.jl/docs/src/introduction.md

 "Eq(F(x), (C1 + C2*x)*exp(x) + cos(x)/2)"

 ```

+!!! note
+    Using the `adjoint` operator for differentiation as a convenience is nice, but it has potential issues, as it preferences treating `SymFunction` objects as functions of a single variable and makes their  usages within  arrays possible problematic, as the  recursive `adjoint` function will not perform the generic  task.

 This solution has two constants, $C_1$ and $C_2$, that would be found from initial conditions.
 Say we know $F(0)=0$ and $F'(0)=1$, can we find the constants?
 To work with the returned expression, it is most convenient to get just the right hand side.
 The `rhs` method will return the right-hand side of a relation: